Alexandria Ocasio-Cortez: Other issues

 Ocasio-Cortez reacted to the 2021 Texas power crisis by organizing a fundraiser to provide food, water, and shelter to affected Texans.
 The fundraiser, which began on February 18, raised $2 million in its first day and $5 million by February 21.
-The money went to organizations such as the Houston Food Bank and the North Texas Food Bank.
+The money was given to organizations such as the Houston Food Bank and the North Texas Food Bank.
 Ocasio-Cortez also traveled to Houston to help volunteers with recovery.

-On April 15, 2021, Ocasio-Cortez and three other senators called a press conference to announce a bill that they had introduced to implement postal banking pilot programs in rural and low-income urban neighborhoods where millions of households cannot access or afford standard banking services.
+On April 15, 2021, Ocasio-Cortez and three members of Congress called a press conference to announce a bill that they had introduced to implement postal banking pilot programs in rural and low-income urban neighborhoods where millions of households cannot access or afford standard banking services.
 Ocasio-Cortez described the families she sees in her urban community who need to rely on check cashing companies that charge exorbitant interest rates due to the absence of mainstream banks.
 "They'll show up to a check cashing place and imagine cashing your stimulus check...and having 10 to 20% of that check taken away from you."

 On November 5, 2021, Ocasio-Cortez was one of six House Democrats to break with their party and vote against the Infrastructure Investment and Jobs Act, as it was decoupled from the social safety net provisions in the Build Back Better Act.

-In September 2022, in an interview for a feature article in GQ, Ocasio-Cortez was asked about her future and running for president.
+In September 2022, Ocasio-Cortez was asked about running for president.
 She said, "I hold two contradictory things [in mind] at the same time.
 One is just the relentless belief that anything is possible.
 But at the same time, my experience here has given me a front-row seat to how deeply and unconsciously, as well as consciously, so many people in this country hate women.
 And they hate women of color.
 People ask me questions about the future.
 And realistically, I can't even tell you if I'm going to be alive in September [of 2022].
 And that weighs very heavily on me.
 And it's not just the right wing.
 Misogyny transcends political ideology: left, right, center."